svm-git/NeuralNet/README.md

 The NeuralNet library uses backprogapation method to train the network and adjust weights of the inner layers.
 Each invocation of the *train* method represents a single application of backpropagation algorithm, where input tensor is processed by the network, a loss function gradient is computed, and layer weights are updated to reduce the loss.

-To use the network for prediction you need to use its *process* member function:
+To use the network for prediction you should use its *process* member function:

     auto result = network.process(input);